The UK Bible Students Website

 To what extent the unravelling of society will run before God says ‘enough’ it is not possible to know.
 There is a natural tendency to exaggerate the present severity of immediate troubles, especially if we ourselves are weighted down with personal problems, or have a fretful spirit.
 But since we cannot know how much worse things will become, we cannot measure how much more time will elapse before Christ’s kingdom assumes control.

 Without a thorough understanding of the past, and being unable to predict the future, we are left uncertain as to where we are on the stream of time.
 It is true that Jesus says ‘‘Surely I come quickly’ (Rev. 22: 20).
 But this does not mean soon, for we not know the starting point from which to measure ‘soon’.
 More accurately, it implies without unnecessary delay or undue haste.
 Christ’s kingdom will not come until wickedness has run its course.
 This might take two or three decades.
-The observant student of prophecy will watch and wait patiently.

 March 2015.
 Author rights asserted, but you may reproduce this article without express permission.
 Please acknowledge the source.